probablytukars/QueueExecutor/README.md

 # Roblox Queue Executor

 A Roblox library for asynchronously executing functions as a Queue.
 The intention of this library is to make it easy to run functions that may otherwise crash Studio or your game, by executing the functions over many frames.
-These will obviously be slower to evaluate than built-in implementations of control structures, so use this only where necessary.
+These will obviously be slower to evaluate than built-in implementations of control structures, so use this only where necessary, however this is still relatively fast.

 ## Example Usage